About the Hepworth Dryad

 This 5 mile multi-terrain run is held on Hepworth Feast weekend each year, where Hepworth villagers get together young and old, in a great community spirit which makes for a fantastic event.

-The race takes both club and unattached runners through the beautiful village of Hepworth, through some welcome tree shady trails, and it continues annually to support various charities
+The race takes both club and unattached runners through the beautiful village of Hepworth, through some welcome tree shady trails.

 As the organiser of the Dryad it would be impossible to put the event on without the involvement of others, I am forever grateful for the kindness and support shown each year given by all those who get involved to support this event.